Information for Teens

 Endometriosis in Teens

-Not withstanding the difficulty in drawing any definite conclusions from incomplete evidence and occasionally even contradictory results, recent findings indicate that an early onset of chronic pelvic pain at the time of menarche represents a risk factor for severe endometriosis during adolescence.
-In addition, when endometriosis appears during adolescence, there is likelihood that the disease will progress and, if left untreated, produce adverse effects that go beyond pain, and include infertility.
-Finally, a majority of adolescent girls with chronic pelvic pain not responding to conventional medical therapy have endometriosis.
-For all these reasons, an early identification of the disease may go a long way in slowing or preventing progression.
+Despite the deficit in definitive scientific literature, recent studies indicate that an early onset of chronic pelvic pain at the time of menarche (first period) represents a risk factor for severe endometriosis during adolescence.
+In addition, when endometriosis appears during adolescence, there is a likelihood that the disease will progress and, if left untreated, produce adverse effects that go beyond pain, and include infertility.
+Finally, a majority of adolescent girls with chronic pelvic pain that does not respond to conventional medical (hormonal) therapy, go on to have a diagnosis of endometriosis.
+For all these reasons, early identification of the disease may go a long way in slowing or preventing progression.